 Samuel Haberkorn Memorial Entrance Scholarship: $1,750.
 To a student with a distinguished pre-law academic record and who needs financial aid.
 Established in 1997 by Max Haberkorn, BCL‘71, LLB‘72, in memory of his father Samuel Haberkorn, a decorated resistance fighter of the Second World War, in recognition of the sacrifices he made for his children's education.

 Wainwright Scholarships and Bursaries: $4,000.
-Awarded to BCL/LLB students having distinguished scholastic records.
+Awarded to BCL/JD students having distinguished scholastic records.
 Established by the estate of Arnold Wainwright, QC, BA 1899, BCL 1902, DCL honoris causa 1963.

 Jordan H. Waxman Entrance Scholarship: Estimated value: $4,900.
-Established in 2010 by Jordan H. Waxman, BA'86, LLB'91, BCL'92, Scarlet Key 1992, for outstanding students entering the BCL/LLB program in the Faculty of Law.
-Awarded by the Faculty of Law to one or more outstanding students entering the BCL/LLB program full time.
-The scholarships will be awarded on the basis of academic merit to students who have demonstrated leadership in extracurricular and community activities.
+Established in 2010 by Jordan H. Waxman, BA'86, LLB'91, BCL'92, Scarlet Key 1992, for outstanding students entering the BCL/JD program full time in the Faculty of Law.
+Awarded by the Faculty of Law on the basis of academic merit to students who have demonstrated leadership in extracurricular and community activities.

 Law Society Scholarships